AlexanderSchuetz97/jni-simple/README.md

 ### String handling

-Many JNI methods take a zero terminated utf-8 string as parameter.
-It is possible to call all those fn's with all commonly used rust string types as well as raw *const c_char pointers.
+Many JNI functions accept a zero-terminated utf-8 string as a parameter.
+It is possible to call all those functions with all commonly used rust string types as well as raw *const c_char pointers.

 The following types are supported:
 - &str